-Community assistance planning reports documenting county plans, which refine and detail the regional park and open space plan.
+Community assistance planning reports documenting county plans, which refine, detail, and amend the regional park and open space plan.
 Reports documenting city, town, and village park and open space plans will also be prepared for communities that request Commission assistance to prepare or update a plan.